Procedures for Requesting Employment Accommodation under the ADA at PCC

 - During the interview and selection process: Contact the hiring supervisor to make request.
 Request should be made at least three (3) business days prior to the date of need.

 Reasonable Accommodation Procedures for Employees

 Ergonomic assessment adjustments may or may not be part of a reasonable accommodation.
 All employees (regardless of disability) may request an ergonomic assessment.
-For ergonomic requests, refer to the Ergonomics Plan and Reporting Procedure under Safety and Risk: Ergonomics, Safety and Risk.
+For ergonomic requests, refer to the Ergonomics Plan and Reporting Procedure under Risk Services: Ergonomics, Risk Services.
 If the request is for accommodation based on disability under the ADA, the following procedures have been established for employees: